francesNLP/MappingChange/README.md

 **Input**:
 * A list of `src/knowledge_graph/sources/gaz_dataframe_*` (json format): dataframe generated from section [Dataframe Generation](#dataframe-generation)
 * `src/knowledge_graph/hto.ttl` (turtle format): the HTO ontology file.
+* `src/knowledge_graph/name_map.pickle` (pickle format): key-value pairs to map a string value to its ID, this ID is used to construct URI.
+This design ensures URIs generated are valid, also makes the graph generation idempotent.

 **Configuration**:
 ```python